 Many fitters, having not heard of sealing plates or wanting to save a few pounds, just cut a hole in the closure plate.
 They cut this hole a couple of mm more in diameter than the flue and they later fill the gap with fire cement or fireproof rope.
 The fire cement or rope almost always falls out at some stage and sometimes the concrete board cracks under the extreme heat of the pipe.
 Also, if the hole is slightly off-centre (it is not easy to be mm exact) then your stove will be off-centre in the recess (5mm out does not sound enough to worry about but it can be very obvious to a keen-eyed customer should a knob in the centre of their stove not lined up with the centre grout-line of the hearth).
 The little sealing plate allows last minute stove adjustments left or right, forwards or backwards (of a cm or more) to ensure the stove is central in the recess and the flue pipe is vertical.
 It also protects the concrete board from direct heat.

 Place your square sealing plate on your new closure plate and put it exactly where you want it to be.
-You will be bearing in mind that you ideally will need to ensure your long nose adaptor will be a minimum 2-3cm clear of the front or the back wall because the adaptor is a little bulkier than the pipe or liner.
+You will be bearing in mind that you ideally will need to ensure your adaptor will be a minimum 2-3cm clear of the front or the back wall of the chimney because the adaptor is a little bulkier than the pipe or liner.
 If you are not using offset elbows you may want it as close to your lintel as possible but not so close as for the liner or adaptor, or its bolts, to foul against the lintel or wall.
 Ensure the bolts on your adaptor are not in the way (the adaptor can of course turn on the liner before tightening so the bolts can be sticking out somewhere harmless (there are three bolts).

-When you cut out your hole you can afford to have it of a reasonable size.
+When you cut out your hole you can afford to have it a reasonable size.
 As long as it is smaller than the square and there is material left for the four screw holes to work then all is good.